jexnator/starter-academic/content/publication/Module Linux Server/index.md

 `Disadvantages of virtualization:`<br>
 - In the event of a hardware failure, all virtual machines are affected.
-- Higher response times with many VM's on one hardware.
+- Higher response times with many VM's on one hardware
 - Performance degradation as the hypervisor also requires resources